bbauska/JS-svg/README.md

 light in SVG involves defining two elements: one, the outer node, which defines whether the target surface of the lighting is diffuse or specular; and two, the inner node, which defines the type of light source to be used.
-Here's how an example might look in raw SVG:
+Here's how an example might look in raw SVG:</p>

 <pre>
 &lt;feDiffuseLighting in="SourceGraphic" surfaceScale="1.5"&gt;